EdenianKnight/email_developer/README.md

-This contains all the work for emailsignatires and templates
+This contains all the work for email signatures and templates